NilFoundation/nil/README.md

 ./build/bin/nil_cli keygen new
 ```

-This will update the CLI configuration file to include the RPC endpoint and the private key to be used for creatign a wallet and signing messages.
+This will update the CLI configuration file to include the RPC endpoint and the private key
+to be used for creating a wallet and signing messages.

 [**This tutorial outlines the steps needed**](https://docs-nil-foundation-git-nil-ethcc-nilfoundation.vercel.app/nil/tools/nil-cli/usage) to configure the =nil; CLI.